Introducing Sukki Singapora

 Entertainer, Activist & Burlesque Artist, Sukki is best known for blending Art with a cause.

-Mashable referred to her as “the kind of person who electrifies the internet”, Facebook chose her to represent “what International Women’s Day was all about”, and with fans including Cherie Blair, Bill Gates and Desmond Tuttu, whom described her work as “wonderful,” her move to film and television starting with NETFLIX in the first ever global docu-series with an all Asian cast, “Singapore Social,” has been the perfect transition for the next phase of this creative multi-hyphenate.
+Mashable referred to her as “the kind of person who electrifies the internet”, Facebook chose her to represent “what International Women’s Day was all about”, and with fans including Cherie Blair, Bill Gates and Desmond Tutu, whom described her work as “wonderful,” her move to film and television starting with NETFLIX in the first ever global docu-series with an all Asian cast, “Singapore Social,” has been the perfect transition for the next phase of this creative multi-hyphenate.
 We look back at some of her achievements:

 Known as Singapore’s first international burlesque artist, Sukki gained worldwide recognition by becoming the first woman to perform a full burlesque show in Singapore in January 2015 after four years of campaigning.